 Brand New and As-Good-As-Ever Bedfords BAA Discount Policy

 Folks who have fallen in love with Bedfords can now use the BIRDSASART coupon code at checkout to enjoy a post-purchase, 3% off-statement credit (excluding taxes and shipping charges) on orders paid with a credit card.
+The 3% credit will be refunded to the card you used for your purchase.
 Be sure, also, to check the box for free shipping to enjoy free Second Day Air Fed-Ex.
-This offer does not apply to purchases of Classes, Gift Cards, and any prior purchases.
+This offer does not apply to purchases of Classes, Gift Cards, or to any prior purchases.

 Money Saving Reminder